I have a challenge for you: Wake up at 5 AM for the next 30 days.

 You’ll make more money for more freedom, yes, and for a better lifestyle.
 But your primary motivation with your money is to do more good in the world.

 I had the opportunity recently to buy a car for a family in my church.
-They are an amazing family who has been down on hard times lately.
+They are an amazing family who have been down on hard times lately.
 I love that I have the freedom and ability to just buy them a used car.

 It wasn’t a ton of money.
 But it was something simple I could do.
 And that I wanted to do.
 And that I want to be able to do more of.